Launching Pad of Statehood

 Eleven rooms in the Capitol complex have been restored to their original state, and nine rooms are complete with furnishings from the 1821-1826 period.
 The Peck brothers' residence and general store have been restored and furnished as they might have looked in the early 1800s.

 For a nominal fee, visitors can take a guided tour through the actual rooms where Missouri state government was created and first practiced.
 Antique furnishings are the type used during the 1820 occupation.
 The Peck Bros.
 Dry Goods Store contains examples of merchandise needed in the 1820s, with furs on display to show visitors the importance of the once-thriving fur trade.
-Admission is free to the historic site's interpretive center that offers two floors of exhibits and an orientation show.
+Admission is free to the historic site's interpretive center, which offers two floors of exhibits, an orientation show and a gift shop.